opsi-org/documentation/README.md

 ![gitlab-register](assets/images/en/readme/opsidoc-gitlab-register.png)

 2) Now your account must be approved.
-This is a manuel step.
+This is a manual step.
 So it can take some time.
-3) When your account is approved you will recive an email.
+3) When your account is approved you will recieve an email.
 Now you can sign in on gitlab.uib.de.
-4) Select a Role for yourself.
-For example developer.
+4) Select a Role for yourself, e.g., developer.

 ![gitlab-welcome](assets/images/en/readme/opsidoc-gitlab-welcome.png)